dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

          - what changes? why? how does this counter what we expect?
     2. overview of sociophysical aspects of information transmission through history
+       - lightly touch on sociophysical mechanics
+         - lol too late for that
        - writing, printing press
        - describe information economics and how the medium of transmission affects supply/demand

-       - lightly touch on sociophysical mechanics
+  - (part two: social physics)
+    1. (reuse segment from parapet-2 on thermopylae, etc as intro?)
     3. overview of basic concepts of social physics, along with everyday examples
        - the most important conclusions from understanding social